stonepros/stone/doc/rbd/rbd-cloudstack.rst

  Block Devices and CloudStack
 =============================

-You may use Ceph Block Device images with CloudStack 4.0 and higher through ``libvirt``, which configures the QEMU interface to ``librbd``.
-Ceph stripes block device images as objects across the cluster, which means that large Ceph Block Device images have better performance than a standalone server!
+You may use Stone Block Device images with CloudStack 4.0 and higher through ``libvirt``, which configures the QEMU interface to ``librbd``.
+Stone stripes block device images as objects across the cluster, which means that large Stone Block Device images have better performance than a standalone server!

-To use Ceph Block Devices with CloudStack 4.0 and higher, you must install QEMU, ``libvirt``, and CloudStack first.
+To use Stone Block Devices with CloudStack 4.0 and higher, you must install QEMU, ``libvirt``, and CloudStack first.
 We recommend using a separate physical host for your CloudStack installation.
 CloudStack recommends a minimum of 4GB of RAM and a dual-core processor, but more CPU and RAM will perform better.
-The following diagram depicts the CloudStack/Ceph technology stack.
+The following diagram depicts the CloudStack/Stone technology stack.

 .. ditaa::